Gods-Eye-BTH/ServerConfig/README.md

 ### Step 5: Nginx config

-now copy over the nginx config from this repo to your nginx.
-You may need to customize it based on what you're already are running.
+Your nginx config should be located in `/etc/nginx/sites-available/` the default config file is called `default`.

+edit this config (or if you have a custom config edit that one) to add the location /stream/ as a reverse proxy for the Node Media Server.
+An example is available in this repo under [nginx_config/default](/nginx_config/default).

-Install a SSL-TLS certificate from Let's Encrypt with [Certbot](https://certbot.eff.org/)
+Install a SSL-TLS certificate from Let's Encrypt with [Certbot](https://certbot.eff.org/)*

+\* *Note that this only works with machines that has an external ip*

 ### Step 6: Dummy streams (optional)